 Manuscripts should be divided into the sections given below:

-Title page: The first page of the manuscript should contain the complete title of the paper, the names of authors and their affiliations, the name and email address of the corresponding author and a short running title of not more than 30 characters.
+Title page: The first page of the manuscript should contain the complete title of the paper, the names of authors and their affiliations, the name and email address of the corresponding author, 16-digit ORCID of at least one of the authors and a short running title of not more than 30 characters.

-Abstract: Abstracts should be between 250-300 words.
+Abstract: Abstracts should not exceed 200 words.
 Three to six key words for use in indexing should be listed immediately below the abstract.

 Text: Regular articles should not exceed 25 manuscript pages.
-The text should be divided into: Introduction, Materials and methods, Results, Discussion, Conclusion and Acknowledgements.
+The text should be divided into: Introduction, Materials and methods, Results, Discussion, Conclusion, Conflict of Interest and Acknowledgements.
 Results should consist of a summarization of the important data using tables and figures where possible.

 Examples of references